-- quiet composition
+- Clean and simple composition

-- looking toward camera
+- Looking toward camera

 Alumni portraits should be off-campus (to illustrate our impact in the real world) and, when at all possible, include props from their industry.
 When portraits occur on campus, choose interesting backgrounds such as artwork or the natural world.